Do You Think Your Child’s Spine Is Curved? She Might Have Scoliosis.

 Our team at Children's Healthcare of Atlanta understands how to identify and treat scoliosis in infants, children, teens and young adults.
 We offer a wide range of care and treatment options that include bracing and surgery.
 If surgery is needed, our spine surgeons will use modern technology to speed healing and reduce complications.

 As your child grows, so does his spine.
-In most children, spines grow straight—but not always.
+And in most children, spines grow straight—but not always.

-About 2 to 3 percent of kids have scoliosis—about 3 million new cases each year in the U.S. Most cases of scoliosis occur during early adolescence when children are growing rapidly.
+About 2-3% of kids have scoliosis, which is around 3 million new cases each year in the U.S. Most cases of scoliosis occur during early adolescence when growth spurts are common.

 - Uneven shoulders and shoulder blades

 - Unequal distance between the arms and body when standing

 - Ribs that are prominent or stick out in one area